Achieve both an MBBS and BSc qualification in this dual award degree, with direct contact with patients from the very start.

 - A-level or equivalent predicted (or achieved) grades

 - Evidence of commitment to the values of the NHS Constitution

 - Motivation and understanding of medicine as a career

 - Referee’s report

-If selected, you will be required to attend a 20-minute interview.
+If selected, you will be required to attend for interview.
 This will take place at the South Kensington Campus between December and March.
-The interview includes time for the panel to make its decision.
+It will take the form of multiple mini-interviews and will last approximately 45 minutes.

 The interview is not intended to be an intimidating experience and staff will try to put candidates at ease while evaluating the following:

 - Motivation and realistic approach to medicine as a career